-These are commitments that SMC makes as an organization.
+These are commitments that DMC makes as an organization.
 All staff, leadership, and members of the Governing Council are responsible for upholding these principles.

 Finances and Governance

-We will make financial reports public on our website and create yearly reports that clearly communicate SMC’s financial position.
+We will make financial reports public on our website and create yearly reports that clearly communicate DMC’s financial position.
 We will be clear on our financial relationship with Shambhala and the Sakyong Potrang.

 We will honor our financial agreements.